wizards-of-lua/wizards-of-lua/docs/installation.md

 * Now start you Minecraft client and log into your new server
 * Don't forget to give yourself operator priviliges

+If you plan to allow public access to your server, you may want to secure the built-in web-based Lua editor by using SSL and a [self-signed certificate](/creating-a-self-signed-ssl-certificate.html).

 ### Installing Wizards of Lua on a Client
 Please note that installing Wizards of Lua on the client is **not** required if you only plan to play it on the server.